vordimous/scmusictheropy/content/blog/_index.md

 ---
-title: Blog
+title: Updates
-subtitle: This is an optional subtitle for the blog page
+subtitle: Follow us here for updates on what we are doing
-img_path: images/5.jpg
+img_path: "/images/image001.jpg"
 layout: blog
 menu:
   main: